-We interviewed international DJ Carl Cox in last summer’s edition of The Student Pocket Guide who specifically mentioned he’d love to host a party on SpaceShipOne!
+We interviewed international DJ Carl Cox in the Student Pocket Guide, and he specifically mentioned he’d love to host a party on SpaceShipOne!
 Is this possible?
-If so we’d love to be on the guest list!

 As a kid, did you ever dream about becoming an astronaut?

 I have always wanted to be an astronaut and go into space.
 Looking back at Earth from space must be an incredible experience.
-Only 500 people have been up into space in history and not only do I hope to join this list of astronauts but also make it possible for many other people join it as well.
-We hope to get 500 people into space within our first year.
+Only 500 people have been up into space in history, and not only do I hope to join this list of astronauts, but also make it possible for many other people join it as well.

-Is it true that you are looking into a space hotel!?
-If so, can you tell us more please!?
+Is it true that you are looking into a space hotel?

 It’s a possibility!
-Stephen Hawking wants us to colonise Mars or the Moon, which could eventually happen, and so could a hotel in space.
+Stephen Hawking wanted us to colonise Mars or the Moon, which could eventually happen, and so could a hotel in space.

-What excites you more, entering into space or into the depths of the ocean?
+What excites you more: entering space, or into the depths of the ocean?

 Where do you get your inspiration and drive from?

-In your opinion, is being a successful entrepreneur in your blood or something that can be taught or picked up?
+In your opinion, is being a successful entrepreneur in your blood, or something which can be taught or picked up?